adhese/sdk/README.md

 The default make target will include all files.
 The 'novast' make target includes all but VAST support, as video advertising is not always needed in a Display Advertising context.

-To build the SDK without ajax and vast support, use 'make novastnoajax'.
+To build the SDK without Ajax and VAST support, use 'make novastnoajax'.
 This results in a slightly smaller file (1.4k less).

-To build without vast support, just use 'make novast'.
-A version that only contains vast support can be built by using 'make vastonly'.
+To build without VAST support, just use 'make novast'.
+A version that only contains VAST support can be built by using 'make vastonly'.

 ###Use compressed distribution
 Use the adhese.min.js directly in your web page.
 This distribution includes the ajax library.